 Building Grants update

-The first of the shopfronts have now been done with more on-site schemes over the next few weeks.
-Overall 11 properties have now secured a place in round 1 of the Grant scheme, with most of those properties already having secured planning approval.
+The first of the shopfronts are now completed with more schemes due to start over the next few weeks.
+Overall, 12 properties have secured a place in round one of the grant scheme.

 Public Art update